Raks-Javac/Card-WIdget-flutter-/README.md

-# cardclass
+# Card Widget

-A new Flutter application.
+A mini flutter application with a chat like front layout made with card widget,Padding and Inkwell effect

 ## Getting Started